skuzzle/spring-boot-wiremock/README.md

 # spring-boot-wiremock
 (This is **not** an official extension from the Spring Team!)

 The easiest way to setup a [WireMock](http://wiremock.org/)  server in your Spring-Boot tests with *JUnit5*
 - [x] Run WireMock server on random port
 - [x] Inject WireMock hosts (http and https) as spring application property
 - [x] Easily setup server- and client side SSL
+- [x] Define simple stubs using annotations

 ```xml
 <dependency>